Flexible and Probabilistic Topology Tracking with Partial Optimal Transport: Technical Background

-\para{FGW distance.} Vayer {\etal} introduced the fused Gromov-Wasserstein (FGW) distance between attributed graphs and other structured objects~\cite{VayerCourtyTavenard2019,vayer2020fused}.
+\para{FGW distance.} Vayer {\etal} introduced the fused Gromov-Wasserstein (FGW) distance between attributed graphs and other structured objects~\cite{VayerCourtyTavenard2019,VayerChapelFlamary2020}.
 We describe their framework in the setting of measure networks.
-In a nutshell, the FGW distance is a trade-off between the Wasserstein distance in~\eqref{eq:w-distance} and the GW distance in~\eqref{eq:gw}.
+The FGW distance is a trade-off between the Wasserstein distance in~\eqref{eq:w-distance} and the GW distance in~\eqref{eq:gw}.
+For $q \in [1, \infty)$ and a trade-off parameter $\alpha \in [0,1]$, the \emph{FGW distance} between attributed measure networks $G_{1}$ and $G_{2}$ is defined (following \cite{VayerCourtyTavenard2019}) as